- What requirements must be met to establish a connection?

 What does the value in the step card and the flame mean?

-The value in the orange step card is the value that YAZIO has calculated for your steps.
+The value in the step card is the one YAZIO has calculated for your steps.
 The value in the flame appears when you connect YAZIO to Apple Health or a third-party provider and shows your synchronized activity energy.

 If you only enter your steps manually or do not use other apps to record steps, the value under the flame always corresponds to the value in the step card.